From being noobs to having no Ops. How to use GCP to deal with backend challenges of gaming business

-Our mission is to bring the AAA experience from the console into your mobile devices.
+Our mission is to bring the AAA experience )from the console into your mobile devices.
 Our studio is focusing on FPS games which are free-to-play, with stunning graphics and catchy gameplay.
-Our flagship games are Dead Trigger 2 and Unkilled, as well as our award-winning Zombie shooters which has been downloaded more than 200 million times.
-Our newest pride is: Shadowgun Legends, which received multiple awards for being the best multiplayer mobile game of the year 2018.
+Our flagship games are Dead Trigger 2 and Unkilled, as well as our award-winning Zombie shooters which have been downloaded more than 200 million times.
+Our newest pride is Shadowgun Legends, which received multiple awards for being the best multiplayer mobile game of the year 2018.
 It's a stunning Sci-Fi Alien shooter with lots of multiplayer and cooperative missions.
 You can check out some of our games here.

 How we manage 1000 requests per second without dedicated Ops team

-We have millions of user accounts which we need a fast access to, and to be able to load user data within milliseconds.
-We have to communicate with third party providers such as Google, Facebook or TapJoy.
+We have millions of user accounts which we need fast access to, and to be able to load user data within milliseconds.
+We have to communicate with third-party providers such as Google, Facebook or TapJoy.
 We provide some support services to our games, such as matchmaking, leaderboards or IAP service.
 Overall, we have more than 30 services and microservices in the production environment.

 And of course, last but not least, we have to take care of the health of the entire platform.
 It means that we need a proper logging, error reporting tracking and service management.